Famous Jacksby christophershobris | created - 03 Mar 2019 | updated - 03 Mar 2019 | Public

 74. Jack Kirk

 Jack Kirk was born on February 19, 1895 in Nickerson, Kansas, USA as John Asbury Kirkhuff.
-He is known for his work on Zorro's Black Whip (1944), Trail of Kit Carson (1945) and Code of the Prairie (1944).
+He is known for his work on Mojave Firebrand (1944), Mark of the Spur (1932) and Zorro's Black Whip (1944).
 He was married to Ethel Mason.
 He died on September 13, 1948 in Ketchikan, Alaska, USA.

 75. Jack Klugman

 As a film character actor, Klugman was the epitome of the everyman.
 He was one of the pioneers of television acting in the 1950s, and is best remembered for his 1970s TV work as Oscar Madison on The Odd Couple (1970) and as the medical examiner on Quincy M.E.
 (1976).